joobei/clanboy/README.md

 ```
 npm run build
 ```
 *backend/* directory contains the express.js backend server that talks to a MongoDB.
-That server needs to be first of all configured with a mongodb connection string that you will place in a keys.txt file alongside server.js.
+That server needs to be first of all configured with a mongodb connection string that you will place in an .env file alongside index.js.
 You can then run the back-end server with:
 ```
 node server.js
 ```

-I need to post the mongo-db schema or a setup file.
-If you're in need for this drop me an email.

 Feel free to open an issue if you have any questions/issues and/or are interested in helping with development.